prtkgpt/questdb.io/docs/packages/docker.md

 ---
 title: Docker
+description:
-description: Use QuestDB with a Docker image on any host.
+  Instructions explaining how use QuestDB with Docker on Linux/macOS and Windows.
 ---

 QuestDB has images for both Linux/macOS and Windows on